turkimaki/test/recording_status/README.rst

 Recording Status
 =========
-This module contains the status for the recording application.
+This module contains the status for the recording and musical artworks.

 .. contents:: Table of Contents